-Unlike the federally-regulated HUD Code manufactured housing industry, the modular construction industry is regulated primarily at the state and local levels by code and agency administrators.
+Unlike the federal HUD Code manufactured housing industry, the modular construction industry is regulated primarily at the state, provincial, and local levels by code officials and agency administrators.
 As with site-built structures, the modularly constructed facility must meet the local codes where the building is to be located.
 There is no special "modular building code" or exceptions for a building constructed utilizing the modular construction process.
-It is simply a different and more efficient manner to assemble the materials and components of a building.
+It is simply a different and more efficient manner to assemble the materials and components of a building at an offsite location.
 Modular construction can be utilized for commercial, residential, institutional, or industrial applications.